Decoupling Dynamical Richness from Representation Learning: Towards Practical Measurement: Intermediate layer features

-$k\times k$ Conv$(\cdot, \cdot,\cdot, \cdot)$ refers to the 2d convolutional module with a kernel of size $k$x$k$, and arguments within parenthesis refer to the input channel, output channel, stride, and padding respectively.
+\cref{fig:arch_layer} shows the layers defined in this section.
+The notation $k\times k$ Conv$(\cdot, \cdot,\cdot, \cdot)$ refers to the 2d convolutional module with a kernel of size $k \times k$, and arguments within parenthesis refer to the input channel, output channel, stride, and padding respectively.
 Linear$(\cdot, \cdot)$ refers to the fully connected module with the arguments referring to input width and output width respectively.
 MaxPool$(\cdot, \cdot,\cdot)$ refers to max pooling with the arguments as kernel size, stride, and padding respectively.
 Adaptive Avgpool$(\cdot, \cdot)$ refers to adaptive average pooling where arguments are the size of the image after pooling.
 The curved arrow refers to the skip connection (identity), and any modules that appear in the arrow are applied.
 BN refers to batch normalization and (BN, ReLU) refers to the application of batch normalization and ReLU in respective order.
-The definition of the term ``layer'' for each model is also provided.